-Tulokas: There needs to be greater awareness about what heat pumps can do cooling.
-HPs then boost it to the temperature needed for district heating is cooled by the HPs and fed back to the batteries for hina has been increasing its use of wind and solar in an effort to green its economy and last year announced a target to reach carbon neutrality by 2060.
-As the country installs more variable wind and solar power, it is also deploying battery technology to help stabilise the grid.
+Tulokas: There needs to be

+Waste heat from the batteries is cooled by the HPs and fed back to the batteries for cooling.
+HPs then boost it to the temperature needed for hina has been increasing its use of wind and solar in an effort to green its economy and last year announced a target to reach carbon neutrality by 2060.
+As the country installs more variable wind and solar power, it is also deploying battery technology to help stabilise